 How Britain’s Propaganda Machine Controls What You Think

 On the one hand, just five individual Billionaires in Britain get to control 80% what you read in printed media and on the other hand, just five Internet Service Providers get to control what 87% of people get to see on their devices.
-Both are heavily influenced by government.
+Both are heavily influenced by government and visa versa.
 It is no wonder what the public think is a misinterpretation of the truth.
 In fact, so far from the truth, it is more a departure from reality.
 Propaganda works!

 Owen Jones’s book, “The Establishment and how they get away with it” focuses on how British democracy is threatened from within explained best by it’s own description;